Sex Offender Frequently Asked Questions

 Although registration is mandatory for adults, it is not for juveniles.
 If a juvenile is adjudicated delinquent of an act that would require an adult to register, the court can require the juvenile to register until the age of twenty-five.
 Community notification laws may apply if ordered by the court.

 Yes, all sex offenders are required to obtain a credential from the MVD.
 The credential which is obtained annually, looks identical to any other license except when a law enforcement official checks the status of the credential it indicates that the individual is subject to sex offender registration.
-Failure to obtain this credential is a Class 1 Misdemeanor with a mandatory $250 assessment.
+Failure to obtain this credential is a Class 6 felony with a mandatory $250 assessment.

 It is incumbent upon the user to contact the court in the "convicting jurisdiction" to gain access to these public documents.